Table of Contents

 Insurance systems are inherently complex, and many MGAs still rely on standard platform architectures that make change slow and costly.
 Among all system components, rating remains the most difficult to modify, driven by highly complex algorithms that vary by product and geography and are closely tied to underwriting expertise.

-Generally, UW/MGA/actuaries are comfortable with Excel.
 Excel remains the most trusted tool for actuaries and MGA underwriting teams to design and validate pricing models.
 Rating rules, validations, and premium calculations are often finalized in Excel long before they are ever considered for production systems.

 Insillion Excel-to-API bridges this gap by converting existing Excel-based rating models into secure, high-performance, out-of-the-box APIs, without rewriting business logic.
 What used to take months now takes days.